Flowminder/FlowKit/flowauth/README.md

 ## Dev install

-You need MySQL client installed on your host machine before you can run the FlowAuth frontend locally.
+You need MySQL client installed on your host machine before you can run the FlowAuth backend locally.

 On Mac: